shyamarshid/lib60870/IEC62351-5-PICS.md

 ## Data protection algorithms
 - Supported: HMAC-SHA-256 (truncated to 16 bytes), AES-256-GCM with 16-byte authentication tag.
 - Conditional: SHA3-256 and BLAKE2s-256 are selectable when the underlying mbedtls build exposes the respective digests (`MBEDTLS_MD_SHA3_256` / `MBEDTLS_MD_BLAKE2S_256`).
+- AES-GCM uses the Association Identifier (AIM||AIS) as Additional Data and pads DSQ into the nonce; MAC-based DPAs continue to cover the secure header plus payload.

 ## Secure data fields and associated data
 - Secure PDUs encode DSQ, AIM, AIS, and ASDU length ahead of the ciphertext/plaintext payload.
 These header bytes are always included as AEAD associated data or HMAC input.